Oversight Agencies Need to Support Risk Management Software

 Unfortunately, this lack of support from safety inspectors unofficially urges operators to continue using their manual SMS documentation strategies, although they are severely inefficient.
 Alternatively, safety managers will spend days printing and organizing documentation each time an auditor visits.
 This is too bad because SMS software can significantly benefit any organization and one of the benefits of having SMS documentation requirements be managed electronically is to avoid wasting reams of paper that safety inspectors may merely glance at and end up tossing into the trash.

 I believe oversight agencies need to adopt a policy of working with whatever document management strategy a service provider's aviation SMS relies upon.
-I can see where an inspector may resist in the case of woefully inadequate SMS documentation strategies, but in the case where an operator uses an organized, electronic record-keeping system to manage SMS documentation requirements, I believe safety inspectors should respect an operator's efforts to adopt modern technologies to manage an aviation SMS' vast documentation requirements.
+I can see where an inspector may resist in the case of woefully inadequate SMS documentation strategies.
+However, where an operator uses an organized, electronic record-keeping system to manage SMS documentation requirements, I believe safety inspectors should respect an operator's efforts to adopt modern technologies to manage an aviation SMS' vast documentation requirements.

 Modern, web-based aviation risk management software was designed to easily manage and document risk management activities.
 Furthermore, risk management software usually delivers reports in real-time, thereby offering safety inspectors a real-time view into the operator's SMS.